-The true meaning of cruelty free: and are your favourite brands included on the approved list?
+The true meaning of cruelty free: are your favourite brands included on the approved list?

 By Maddie Rolfe